maciejkula/spotlight/examples/movielens_sequence/readme.md

-# Causal convolutions
+# Causal convolutions for sequence-based recommendations

+Using sequences of user-item interactions as an input for recommender models has a number of attractive properties.
+Firstly, it recognizes that recommending the next item that a user may want to buy or see is precisely the goal we are trying to achieve.
+Secondly, it's plausible that the ordering of users' interactions carries additional information over and above just the identities of items they have interacted with.
+For example, a user is more likely to watch the next episode of a given TV series if they've just finished the previous episode.
+Finally, when the sequence of past interactions rather than the identity of the user is the input to a model, online systems can incorporate new users (and old users' new actions) in real time.
+They are fed to the existing model, and do not require a new model to be fit to incorporate new information (unlike factorization models).

+Recurrent neural networks are the most natural way of modelling such sequence problems.
+In recommendations, gated recurrent units (GRUs) have been used with success in the [Session-based recommendations with recurrent neural networks](https://arxiv.org/abs/1511.06939) paper.
+Spotlight implements a similar model using [LSTM units](https://maciejkula.github.io/spotlight/sequence/representations.html#spotlight.sequence.representations.LSTMNet) as one of its sequence representations.

+## Causal convolutions

-Recurrent neural networks are not the only way of effectively representing sequences: convolutions can also do the job.
+But recurrent neural networks are not the only way of effectively representing sequences: convolutions can also do the job.
 In particular, we can use _causal convolutions_: convolutional filters applied to the sequence in a left-to-right fashion, emitting a representation at each step.
 They are _causal_ in that the their output at time $t$ is conditional on input up to $t-1$: this is necessary to ensure that they do not have access to the elements of the sequence we are trying to predict.

 Like LSTMs, causal convolutions can model sequences with long-term dependencies.
 This is achieved in two ways: stacking convolutional layers (with padding, every convolutional layer preserves the shape of the input), and _dilation_: insertion of gaps into the convolutional filters (otherwise known as _atrous_ convolutions).

-The [WaveNet](https://arxiv.org/pdf/1609.03499.pdf) paper uses dilated causal convolutions to model audio:

 ---

+_Causal atrous convolutions_

 <img src="https://storage.googleapis.com/deepmind-live-cms-alt/documents/BlogPost-Fig2-Anim-160908-r01.gif" alt="Causal convolutions" style="width: 600x;"/>

 ---

+Causal convolutions have been used in several recent high-profile papers:

+- the [WaveNet](https://arxiv.org/pdf/1609.03499.pdf) paper uses dilated causal convolutions to model audio,
+- the [PixelCNN](http://papers.nips.cc/paper/6527-conditional-image-generation-with-pixelcnn-decoders) paper uses them to generate images, and
+- the [Neural Machine Translation in Linear Time](https://arxiv.org/abs/1610.10099) paper uses them for machine translation.

 Using convolutional rather than recurrent networks for representing sequences has a couple of advantages, as described in [this](https://medium.com/@TalPerry/convolutional-methods-for-text-d5260fd5675f) blog post: